jbaumbach/admin-app/README.md

 There's also some commented-out code in the file that will push your code to Heroku!

 ## Troubleshooting Dev Setup
-Sometimes, even in the best of templates, things go wrong!
+Sometimes, even in the best of templates, things go wrong.
 Here are some possible solutions if you run into trouble.
 ### "bower install" complains about connection refused to Github
 ```
 $ git config --global url."https://".insteadOf git://